 For the elderly, some of whom may have weaker memories, or have a lot of different medicines to take, enabling their loved ones to keep track of what they have and haven’t taken can be lifesaving.

 Where the Stakes Couldn’t be Higher

 But it is critical to make sure the applications are working.
-Smartpills are ingested into the body.
-They are toxic materials that if taken properly, repair.
-But if administered improperly, the results can be devastating.
+Smart pills are ingested into the body.
+They are toxic materials that if taken properly, heal.
+Improper administration, however, might lead to devastating results.

 What would happen if the mobile application didn’t indicate the person forgot to take their pill when they did?
 Nobody would remind them.
 What happens when the user does take their pill and the application didn’t record it?
 If a loved one were to be notified and remind their dad to “take his medication,” and he forgot that he already did, he would be overdosing.

 Mobile Testing: Your Life Depends on it!

 When it comes to a mobile application communicating with devices from inside your body, there is absolutely zero room for error.
 Mobile application testing is an absolute must.
 Every time the application itself is updated, everything must be tested again.
 Performance must be perfect so only the most up to date information is available at all times.

 I look forward to these innovations that are extending our lives, and the quality of living.
 Let’s just make sure on a constant basis with excellent mobile testing that they are doing just that.